FinlayDaG33k/MikroTik-Setups/Delta Fiber - Basic Setup/README.md

 ## Internet Setup

+The internet setup lies at the foundation of this entire guide.
+And let's be real, chances are this is the most important for you anyways.

 ## IPTV

 And now we need to add a bunch of routes.
-Some of these are documented on their website but some of these were not.
 IPTV will still function just fine without these routes, however, it will nibble away from your internet bandwidth.
 Not the end of the world but if you run a lot of stuff, it's just a waste.